-Meeting: Environment t & Economy Select Committee Date: Tuesday, 10 November 2020 Place: Virtual (via Z Zoom) Members Councillors: Michael Downing, Adam Mitchell CC, Doug Bainbridge, Sandra Barr, Stephen Booth, Adrian Brown, Present: Maureen McKay, Loraine Rossati and Simon Speller Executive Portfolio Holder for Economy, Enterprise & Transport, Cllr Lloyd Briscoe was in attendance.
+Date: Tuesday, 10 November 2020 Time: 6.00pm Place: Virtual (via Zoom)

+Present:Councillors: Michael Downing (Chair), Adam Mitchell CC (Vice Chair), Doug Bainbridge, Sandra Barr, Stephen Booth, Adrian Brown, Maureen McKay, Loraine Rossati and Simon Speller

+Executive Portfolio Holder for Economy, Enterprise & Transport, Cllr Lloyd Briscoe was in attendance at the meeting.

+Start / EndStart Time:6.00pmTime:End Time:8.00pm

-1 APOLOGIES FOR ABSENCE AND DECLARATIONS OF INTEREST Apologies for absence were received from Councillors David Cullen and Jody Hanafin.
+1 APOLOGIES FOR ABSENCE AND DECLARATIONS OF INTEREST

+Apologies for absence were received from Councillors David Cullen and Jody Hanafin.

 There were no declarations of interest.

-2 MINUTES - 22 SEPTEMBER 2020 It was RESOLVED that the Minutes of the meeting of the Environment & Economy Select Committee meetin September 2020 be approved as a correct record and signed by the Chair. g held on 22 3 SCOPING DOCUMENT - ECONOMIC IMPACT OF THE COVID-19 PANDEMIC ON STEVENAGE AND THE LOCAL ECONOMY AND THE COUNCIL'S RESPONSE S Weaver X2332 The Committee agreed the draft scope of the review as presented to them with the following changes and ac ditions: The Chair indicated that he proposed an additional issue be added to the focus of the review, namely that the assess the impact of the work that the Council and its partners are doing in response to the pandemic to enh of the local workforce, the business community and the people of Stevenage.
-The Committee agreed to look at the question of what has been the economic impact of the pandemic on wo men.
+2 MINUTES - 22 SEPTEMBER 2020

+It was RESOLVED that the Minutes of the meeting of the Environment & Economy Select Committee meeting held on 22 September 2020 be approved as a correct record and signed by the Chair.

+3 SCOPING DOCUMENT - ECONOMIC IMPACT OF THE COVID-19 PANDEMIC ON STEVENAGE AND THE LOCAL ECONOMY AND THE COUNCIL'S RESPONSE

+The Committee agreed the draft scope of the review as presented to them with the following changes and additions:

+The Chair indicated that he proposed an additional issue be added to the focus of the review, namely that the review should assess the impact of the work that the Council and its partners are doing in response to the pandemic to enhance the wellbeing of the local workforce, the business community and the people of Stevenage.

+The Committee agreed to look at the question of what has been the economic impact of the pandemic on women.

 The Committee agreed to include addressing the issue of matching the skills and aspirations of young people who have been disproportionately affected by the pandemic to the businesses that might thrive and grow post the pandemic.

 Cllr Simon Speller offered to head up a sub group with Cllrs Adam Mitchell and Maureen McKay to look at the initiatives to address young people, specifically those who may not get picked up by the more traditional outreaches of schools and the County Council and to look at engaging with outreach teams from local employers to promote STEM subjects and opportunities in secondary schools in Stevenage.